spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 ---

-A System Administrator registers the Nutanix cloud in Palette by invoking system-level APIs.
+A system administrator registers the Nutanix cloud in Palette by invoking system-level APIs.
 These APIs provide specific cloud information, the cloud logo, and the key-value pairs required to add the cloud to Palette.
 They also enable uploading the YAML templates used to create the cluster, control plane, and worker nodes.
 This section provides instructions on how to use the APIs to register a Nutanix cloud to Palette.

 ## Prerequisites